Strategic Marketing Partnership Agreement

 A strategic marketing partnership agreement is created between two business to form a mutually beneficial relationship.3 min read

-A strategic marketing partnership agreement is created between two business to form a mutually beneficial relationship.
+A strategic marketing partnership agreement is created between two businesses to form a mutually beneficial relationship.
 For similar companies that may not have the financial resources to expand or tap into other markets, a strategic partnership helps accomplish both goals.

 The Role of a Strategic Partnership